Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 • Manufacturers of dairy products, particularly infant formula, meat and seafood are subject to even stricter accreditation for the registration process.
 On the spot accreditation by Chinese government officials may be also required.
 Certification and Accreditation Administration of the People’s Republic of China(CNCA) publishes the latest lists of approved foreign manufacturers or facilities of dairy products, infant formula, meat and seafood.

-Following the 2015 Food Safety law in China, the authorities continue to release a lot of new rules to support and uphold this new law.
+Following the new Food Safety law in China, the authorities continue to release a lot of new rules to support and uphold this new law.

 For example, AQSIQ has updated registration requirements: